 I turned back to Paxton, who raised his eyebrows at me in a matter-of-fact sort of way.
 “Get the picture?”

 I didn’t know.
 It was a poser, certainly.
 But it was a poser with a worrying side to it.
-If Paxton really was a serving officer, then he wasn’t serving with the colors.
+If Paxton really was a serving officer, then he wasn’t serving with the colours.
 He would have to be in the Intelligence branch of the service.
 S.I.S., maybe.
 Black Ops.
 These people roamed pretty freely throughout the world, frequently with local sanction.
 I’m a fighting man, not a cloak and dagger merchant.
 And I was realist enough to know that I could be out of my depth.
 Caution was needed.

 On impulse, I said, “Is that your own weapon?
 Or did you borrow it?”
 I was not expecting an answer.
 Certainly not a truthful one.

 But Paxton knew exactly where my mind was.
 He pulled an impressed face and patted the slight bulge of the shoulder holster.
-“Very good, captain,” he nodded.
+“Very good, Captain,” he nodded.
 “But this is my very own Colt.
 Bought in Fremont, Nebraska.”
 He pulled a thoughtful face.
 “Cost me something like seven hundred dollars and change, as I recall.”
 He smiled.
 “Does that answer your question?”

 He paused for a moment, as if making up his mind about something else.
-Then he performed a quick parradiddle on the tabletop with both hands, all business-like, as if he was now mentally where he wanted to be.
+Then he performed a quick parradiddle on the table top with both hands, all business-like, as if he was now mentally where he wanted to be.